2/78-80 Bellingara Road, Miranda NSW 2228

 Monday to Friday

-The Federal Government (Department of Education, Employment and Workplace Relations) has determined priority of access guidelines for allocating places in a government funded childcare centre.
+The Federal Government, Council of Australian Governments (COAG), has determined priority of access guidelines for allocating places in a government funded childcare centre.
 They are:

 1.Priority 1: A child at risk of serious abuse or neglect.

 2.Priority 2: A child of a single parent who satisfies, or of parents who both satisfy the work/training/study test, under Section 14 of the Family

 3.Priority 3: Any other child.

 Within each priority mentioned above, the following children are to be given priority: